nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ## What the Dynamics 365 plugin does

-Dynamics 365 plugin for nopCommerce allows the store owner:
+Dynamics 365 plugin for nopCommerce allows the store owner to synchronize the following data between your nopCommerce store and Dynamics 365:

-- Synchronize contacts - performs synchronization of customers subscribed to the newsletter.
+- Contacts.
-- Synchronize products.
+- Products.
-- Synchronize orders.
+- Orders.

 ## Connecting to Microsoft Dataverse

-To connect to a Dataverse environment you need the URL to the environment and credential information for a user account with access to that environment.
+To synchronize your store’s data to Dynamics 365, you need to connect to a Dataverse environment which requires the URL to the environment and credential information for a user account with access to that environment.
+To connect to Microsoft Dataverse, you can either use credentials for an ordinary user or create an app user through Microsoft Entra ID.

-While you could achieve these scenarios using credentials for an ordinary user, that user account would need to use a paid license.
-This isn't the recommended approach.
+Using credentials for an ordinary user, isn’t the recommended approach as it would need a paid license.

-In these cases you can create a special application user which is bound to an Microsoft Entra ID registered application and use a key secret configured for the app.
-Another benefit of this approach is that it doesn't consume a paid license.
+To overcome this limitation, you can create a special application user that is bound to a Microsoft Entra ID registered application and use a key secret configured for the app.
+Another benefit of this approach is that it doesn't require a paid license.

 When you create client applications that use Dataverse web services you need to authenticate to gain access to data.
 OAuth is the preferred means to authenticate because it provides access to all web services.

 > [!NOTE]
-> Client applications must support the use of OAuth to access data using the Web API.
+> Client applications must support using of OAuth to access data using the Web API.
 > OAuth requires an identity provider for authentication.
 For Dataverse, the identity provider is Microsoft Entra ID.

 ### Requirements to connect as an app